 The project will produce four regional reports along with a global synthesis that highlights the similarities and differences between the regions, providing advice and recommendations for implementation at global, regional and national levels, customised according to local circumstances and strategic needs.
 Indeed, a core part of this IAP activity is to combine the twin goals of delivering strong, consensus messages at the global level, with clarification of the scientific basis of current disparities in policy expectations and objectives and future options in different regions of the world.

 The project was initiated with a meeting at the German National Academy of Sciences Leopoldina in Halle (Saale), Germany, on 31 May - 2 June 2015.
 This meeting sought the advice of experts from around the globe to clarify the choice of topics where work by IAP and its regional academy networks might add value to the considerable work already conducted by many other scientists in seeking to advise policy-makers.
 To this end, experts from IAP’s affiliated regional networks discussed the issues at stake, drafted a project roadmap, and agreed on a focus of the working groups’ activities as well as a suitable timeline.

-A Project Coordinator will be engaged with the project for the entire project duration, who will attend the regional networks’ meetings and ensure that the project stays on track.
-Once the four regional networks’ statements are available, they will be used to feed into a global statement, to be launched at an international event and disseminated among policy-makers and stakeholders world wide.
+Once the four regional networks’ statements are available, they will be used to feed into a global statement, to be launched at an international event and disseminated among policy-makers and stakeholders worldwide.

 Professor Volker ter Meulen, Co-chair, IAP for Science, & past president, German National Academy of Sciences Leopoldina